Role of the State Attorney General

 Solicitor General and Assistant Attorney General in Maine (1981 – 1999)

-Note: Syllabus is subject to change depending on the schedules of visiting attorneys general
+Note: Syllabus is subject to change depending on developing issues and the schedules of visiting speakers

-Although each state is unique, the course will demonstrate the remarkable congruence that exists among state attorneys general when addressing similar challenges and issues.
-Unlike private and other government lawyers, who work subject to ethical rules that defer decision making to agency “clients,” for the 13,000 men and women it is the representing the "public interest" that is the day-to-day reality of their professional lives.
+Although each State is unique, the course will demonstrate the remarkable congruence that exists among State Attorneys General when addressing similar challenges and issues.
+Unlike private and other government lawyers, who work subject to ethical rules that defer decision–making to agency “clients,” the 13,000 men and women who serve in Attorneys General offices represent the “public interest.”

-The course is weighted toward those decisions by attorneys general that reflect their independent status that is most often revealed when legislatures, other elected officials, state agencies or the federal government exceed their constitutional or statutory authority.
+The course is weighted toward those decisions by Attorneys General that reflect their independent status, which is most often revealed when legislatures, other elected officials, state agencies or the federal government exceed their constitutional or statutory authority.
+The course considers also the unique ethics issues that Attorneys General and their staff must confront.

-Professors Brann and Tierney will hold office hours each Monday during the semester and Professor Tierney will hold office hours on Tuesdays.
-In anticipation of the fist class, we urge students to watch this video:
+In anticipation of the first class, we urge students to watch this video:

-In 2017, Professor Tierney will be teaching at Harvard Law School.
+In 2018, Professor Tierney is teaching at Harvard Law School.

 Spring 2017 Syllabus Online